 I think the Garrett AT Gold is an exceptional detector and for anyone wanting to use a VLF detector in and around water it is an obvious choice.
 Do note that while the detector itself is submersible the headphones that come with it are not.
 To actually use the unit face in water with mask and snorkel requires optional fully submersible headphones.

 The depth of detection, sensitivity, and ground handling are on par with other 18 kHz nugget detectors.
 However, if the waterproof feature is never going to be needed (desert detecting?) then the special lubricated O-ring connectors for the headphones and coils add service issues that can be avoided with a normal dry land model.
-Therefore I thin the decision to get a Garrett AT Gold depends in large part on whether the waterproof design is actually needed or not.
+Therefore I think the decision to get a Garrett AT Gold depends in large part on whether the waterproof design is actually needed or not.

 |Technology||Induction Balance (IB)|